 Does your best friend wish you and your ex-boyfriend didn’t break up because she has a crush on his brother or best friend?
 Is your mother crushed that you broke up with your ex because she wants grandchildren?
 Is your ex making you feel guilty because you made his life sweet and easy, he walked all over you, and he misses you underneath him?

-One of the best tips on how to stop feeling guilty after breaking up with someone is to figure out who is behind your emotions.
+One of the best tips on how to stop feeling guilty after the breakup is to figure out who is behind your emotions.
 Then, you need to stand up to or stay away from that person.

 “When you dare to follow your dreams, dare to suffer through the pain, sacrifice, self-doubts, and friction from the world, you will impress yourself,” says Dr Laura.